-Up there in name-recognition with the Willis (Sears) Tower, most visitors will have heard of Chicago’s John Hancock Center.
-Even if this building doesn’t hold the “tallest” title, the John Hancock Center does boast the world’s fastest elevator, flying you up 1,000 feet to the 94th floor observatory in a thrilling 40 seconds!
+Up there in name-recognition with the Willis (Sears) Tower, most visitors will have heard of 875 North Michigan Avenue (formerly known as Chicago’s John Hancock Center).
+Even if this building doesn’t hold the “tallest” title, 875 North Michigan Ave does boast the world’s fastest elevator, flying you up 1,000 feet to the 94th floor observatory in a thrilling 40 seconds!
 From there, you’ll enter a stunning observatory with 360-degree views and on a day with good visibility you’ll be able to see no fewer than four states!
-Chicago’s residents have named a trip to 360 CHICAGO/John Hancock Observatory “an absolute must do”.
+Chicago’s residents have named a trip to 360 CHICAGO/John Hancock Observatory “an absolute must-do”.
 Don’t disappoint them by missing it!

 Just as breathtaking as a daytime visit is a trip to the Observatory at twilight, when the lights of all of Chicagoland (and beyond) twinkle on and off, making for a magical show and a very romantic experience!

 Your trip to the top will include a multimedia “Sky Tour”, narrated by David Schwimmer, and available in seven languages— a great way to learn about the history behind the building as well as what, exactly, you are looking at from up there.
 Also on offer is a separate version of the audio tour designed just for children.
 Coincidentally, Chicago is called "The Windy City", not for its strong winds, as is commonly thought, but rather for its history of the hot-air bellowing from politicians.
 Still, you'll see where the confusion comes from when you step outside onto the city’s only open-air sky-walk!
 Not for the faint of heart, this platform allows you to look all the way down to the ground, at the busy Financial District below, and to really feel the wind… even on what may seem like a calm day at ground-level.